mariovelandiac/js-challenges/README.md

 ✅Camel Case.
 This program uses several ways to convert a string into a camelCase format ✅Is Pangram.
 This program detects if a phrase is or not a pangram (a sentence that contains all the words of the alphabet) ✅Unique In Order.
 This programs returns the elements that are not repeated in a string or into an Array, but by order of appereance
+✅Are the Same.
+This program indicates if two arrays has te same multiplicity and if the square root of an element is into the elements of the other array

 ## Pending: